 "When you enter the city, you absolutely cannot find any old corner and urinate and defecate like you would in the village."

+In October 1948, the PLA conquered the city after a siege of 5 months.
+During the encirclement between 100.000 and 300.000, citizens died of starvation.
 The CCP had made special preparations to overtake the metropolis of Shanghai.
 They distinguished 3 areas of intervention: the economy, which has to be left more or less intact,

 "Comparatively little damage was done to the city during the battle for Shanghai, partly because of effective action by the People's Peace Preservation Corps (Jen-min pao-an tui), a workers' picket organization that guarded factories and facilities from destruction and sabotage and persuaded Nationalist units to surrender.41 Utilities kept functioning or resumed operations shortly after

 Liberation ".
-The second area education, press and culture have to be gradually reformed, and the third area, the remains of GMD government, army and police have to be completely destroyed.
+The second area education, press and culture have to be gradually reformed, and the third area, the remains of GMD government, army and police had to be completely destroyed.
 Walder (2015) mentions a not unimportant detail.

 "Most of the cadres who came south with the army were veterans of northern base areas, were natives of that Region, and were unable to speak or understand southern dialects."